 An L-2 visa allows the spouse and the unmarried minor children of an L-1 visa holder to live and study in the United States while the principal L visa holder works and supports them.
-It is a great option for families that wish to stay together, even after an intercompany transfer or other business opportunity on American soil.
+It is a great option for families that wish to stay together, even after an intercompany transfer or another business opportunity on American soil.

 But how does one apply for an L-2 visa?
 Let’s take a closer look at the process of securing an L-2 visa for your family: